siobhon-egan/2025-11-13-COMBINE-WA-afternoon/index.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-This lesson has been made on the [lesson-intro-r-bioconductor]: https://carpentries-incubator.github.io/bioc-intro/index.html
+This lesson has been made on the [lesson-intro-r-bioconductor](https://carpentries-incubator.github.io/bioc-intro/index.html)

 ---